mrviduus/xUnit.OTel/CONTRIBUTING.md

 - GitHub contributor graphs
 - Special recognition for significant contributions

-Thank you for contributing to xUnit.OTel! 🎉
+Thank you for contributing to xUnitOTel! 🎉